Ducbx/MNISTFromScratch/README.md

 # MNIST From Scratch

-Classifying hand written digits with a neural network from the ground up.
-In this project I have implemented the following from scratch:
+In an effort to get more familiar with backpropagation I embarked on a project in which I wrote a neural network, a small linear algebra library, and a simple neural network optimizer from scratch.
+The neural network is trained on the MNIST dataset.
+I have implemented the following from scratch:

     - Backpropagation algorithm
     - Neural network class